-There are six 32-bit PCI slots on this motherboard, including an ASUS proprietary BlueMagic PCI slot.
+There are six 32-bit PCI slots in this motherboard.
 The slots support PCI cards such as a LAN card, SCSI card, USB card, and other cards that comply with PCI specifications.
 The following figure shows a LAN card installed on a PCI slot.